Arman3747/Library_Management_API/README.md

 - Uses [Mongoose.js](https://mongoosejs.com/) for object modeling, schema enforcement, and easy interaction with MongoDB.
 - Uses [Zod](https://zod.dev/) for runtime schema validation and ensuring request data integrity.
 - Uses [validator.js](https://www.npmjs.com/package/validator) for validating and sanitizing strings, such as emails, URLs, and ISBNs.
+- Uses [.ENV](https://www.npmjs.com/package/dotenv) for loading environment variables from a .env file to securely manage configuration settings like database URLs, API keys, and ports.
 - Uses [Vercel](https://vercel.com/) for deploying and hosting the application with automatic scaling and CI/CD support

 ## Technologies Used